9 Best Video Transitions For Your Videos

 Try for free

-9 cool video transitions you absolutely need to try out
+9 cool video transitions you should try out

-Here’s a list of all the awesome video transitions you can try right away - let’s learn more about them.
+Here’s a list of all the awesome transitions you can try right away—let’s learn more about them.

 The most basic of transitions, fade in and fade out transitions are when a scene gradually and subtly turns a single colour or blends into the next scene.

-You’ve probably seen this transition most during movie trailers, when they’re trying to quickly show multiple shots from the movie in a super-short and irresistible teaser.
+You’ve probably seen this transition most during movie trailers, when they’re trying to quickly show multiple shots from the movie in a super-short teaser.

-Fade in transition is usually used at the starting of a video or to set the scene, while fade outs are used at the end of the scene or when the video ends.
+Fade in transition is usually used at the start to set the scene, while fade outs are used at the end of the scene or when the clip ends.
+Fades do add a little bit more drama between clips, so know that that’s the kind of effect it may have on your video.

 There are 3 different kinds of fade transitions: